 The management of the whole study with regard to epidemiological expertise, data management and analyses is the responsibility of Prof. Heinemann (Centre for Epidemiology & Health Research Berlin).

-The three Principal Investigators mentioned above form the Managing Committee of the SAN study in Germany and Austria.
+The three Principal Investigators mentioned above form the

 Agreements on terms of reference of various partners in the study, on ownership of data, accessibility of the database, and publication policy are available on the website of the SAN study http://www.san-project.com webcite.
 This website also contains the current status of the fieldwork and other accessible data.